 Is Colchicine an approved medicine by the FDA?

 - Yes, colchicine is FDA approved for the indications of gout and familial mediterranean fever (FMF)

 - Colchicine may also be used for off-label uses in Behçet syndrome, pseudogout and pericarditis.

 What happens next?

-We need to wait for the trials to be completed to find out how well colchicine works to reduce the rate of death and lung complications related to COVID-19.
+We need to wait for more trials to be completed to have sufficient clinical evidence whether or not colchicine reduces the rate of death and complications related to COVID-19.

 - Colchicine is a medication that is currently being trialled to treat patients with COVID-19.

 - Colchicine is thought to decrease the ‘cytokine storm’ or inflammation that causes complications and death, in patients with COVID-19.